gbmhunter/blog/content/posts/2015-03-07-a-new-way-of-displaying-child-pages-is-coming.md

  I have currently tested this on the Altium pages, below is a screenshot of what the Altium page looks like, which is the parent for things like the popular Altium Tricks And Standards, Altium Bugs and Altium Simulation pages.

-{{< figure src="/images/2015/03/screenshot-of-new-child-page-design-for-mbedded-ninja-altium.png" width="532px" caption="Screenshot of the new child page design for mbedded.ninja." caption-position="bottom" >}}
+{{< figure src="/images/2015/03/screenshot-of-new-child-page-design-for-mbedded-ninja-altium.png" width="532px" caption="Screenshot of the new child page design for mbedded.ninja."  >}}

 One of the target areas of the site for this new design will be the Component Packages page.
 Currently, most of the packages are on the one page, and as the number of components listed there grew, it just got too big!
 This plugin will allow me to add all the information about a component package to it's own child page, and then easily list all the components in a table on the parent page.
 However, this will take sometime to implement (there are currently over a 100 packages on there).